bernhard-42/cad-viewer-widget/README.md

     $ cd js
     $ yarn run build

-You then need to refresh the JupyterLab page when your javascript changes.
+You then need to refresh the JupyterLab page when your javascript changes:
+- save your notebook
+- restart the kernel
+- delete all output cells
+- refresh the browser page

 ## Build step